 ChronoGuardTM (patent pending) is a powerful feature which has been added to the new generation CENTURION controllers.
-An integral Real Time Clock (RTC) is used to provide time-based functionality, including the automatic activation or time-barring of specific controller inputs, and the time-barring of specified
+An integral Real Time Clock (RTC) is used to provide time-based functionality, including the automatic activation or time-barring of specific controller inputs, and the time-barring of specified remote control buttons used together with the onboard NOVA rolling code (KeelogTM encryption) receiver.

-• The RTC will keep time for a minimum of one hour without any power
+.
+The RTC will keep time for a minimum of one hour without any power